gammasim/simtools/docs/source/developer_guidelines.md

     ...
 ```

-Application handling should be done using the {ref}`Configurator <configurationconfigurator>` class, which allows to set
+Application handling should be done using the [Configurator](configuration_module.md#configurationconfigurator) class, which allows to set
 configurations from command line, configuration file, or environmental variables.
-Check the {ref}`commandline_parser <configurationcommandline_parser>` module for generic command line arguments before introducing new ones in applications
+Check the [commandline_parser](configuration_module.md#configurationcommandline_parser) module for generic command line arguments before introducing new ones in applications

 The documentation of application uses the in-line doc string.